cdlc01/Housing_Analysis/README.md

 - Upgrading homes with a grade of 6 to a 7 can generate a 53K - 77K savings amount.
 - Upgrading homes with a grade of 7 to an 8 can generate a 52K - 78K savings amount.
 - Upgrading homes with a grade of 8 to a 9 can generate a 38K - 65K savings amount.
-- Upgrading homes with a grade of 5 to a 7 can generate a 56K - 81K savings amount.

 For Condition, we're 95% confident of the following: <br>
 - Upgrading homes with a condition of 2 to a 3 can generate a 41K - 55K savings amount.